dotse/tls-fed-auth/tls-fed-auth.md

 # Acknowledgements

+This project was funded through the NGI0 PET Fund, a fund established by NLnet with financial support from the European Commission’s Next Generation Internet programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 825310.

 The authors would like to thank the following people for the detailed review and suggestions:

 *   Rasmus Larsson